 Income Tax Slabs in India: FY 2025-26

-- No income tax for annual income up to ₹12 lakh under new tax regime
+- There is no tax for up to ₹12 lakh of annual income in the new regime of taxation

-- Marginal relief provided for income just above ₹12 lakh threshold
+- Marginal relief is available for those whose income exceeds the ₹12 lakh threshold.

 Individual Taxpayers - New Tax Regime (Default)